 I’m not trying to be a bummer, I’m just sharing what I hear from designers on a daily basis.

 This business is hard.
 But it’s totally do-able, as long as you are open to being patient and accepting that slow growth may just be how it’s going to happen.

 So what does slow growth mean?
 Well, to me it means:

 - Creating a signature product or very small collection to test the market

 - Understanding that working a “day job” for a few years is a very likely possibility

 - Remembering that there’s more to life than just work, and spending time with family and friends should not be ignored

 - Making a plan to allot time to work on your business rather than always feeling scattered and behind

-- Setting incremental goals rather than just large, overwhelming ones
+- Setting incremental goals or milestone goals, rather than just large, overwhelming ones

 - Practicing having a mindset of acceptance and patience with a healthy balance of ambition and hard work